The Only Long-Term Travel Packing List You’ll Ever Need!

 ✔ Universal Converter

-There’s nothing better on a long bus ride than to settle in with a bunch of your favourite Podcasts when you can’t access the internet.
+There’s nothing better on a long bus ride than to settle in with a bunch of your favorite Podcasts when you can’t access the internet.

 ✔ GoPro + Attachments